mapbox/tiny-sdf/README.md

 ## License

-This implementation is licensed under the [BSD 2-Clause license](https://opensource.org/licenses/BSD-2-Clause), and is based directly on the algorithm published in the Felzenszwalb/Huttenlocher paper, and is not a port of the existing C++ implementation provided by the paper's authors.
+This implementation is licensed under the [BSD 2-Clause license](https://opensource.org/licenses/BSD-2-Clause).
+It's based directly on the algorithm published in the Felzenszwalb/Huttenlocher paper, and is not a port of the existing C++ implementation provided by the paper's authors.